quanterall/HaskellMaterials/basics/03-effectful.md

 these interesting things; they're only for computing values.
 This means that we can now definitively, in our APIs, say that a callback is not able to talk to the network, for example, or do its own logging.

+## Should you avoid effectful things?

+It's a bit of a meme that Haskell programmers avoid or dislike effectful things.
+This is overblown and in reality nothing useful ever gets done without at some point executing in some context that either wraps or plain runs `IO` expressions.

+Should a function meant to validate a data type execute in `IO`?
+Probably not.
+Common sense prevails here and software is iterative; you will be able to see what can be made pure and thus less mysterious in time.
+Making functions pure is not a chore to be done to appease the Haskell gods, but is mostly a question of removing future questions in future debugging sessions.